GreetingsEarthling/RockPaperScissorsLizardSpock-Java/README.md

 # RockPaperScissorsLizardSpock-Java

 Rock, Paper, Scissors, Lizard, Spock.
 This quirky little game was made popular by the fictional character Sheldon Cooper in the show "The Big Bang Theory".
-After wrapping up the episode in which this variant of rock paper scissors was mentioned in, I decided to test my ability to program in Java using concepts
-I was not all too familiar with.
+As an assignment for my computer science course (CSC 121), I was tasked in creating a program written in Java where a user battles the computer in an epic game of RPSLS.
 Thanks to internet articles and youtube videos, I learned how to use methods more efficiently, as well as learning how to create a GUI window with buttons.

 The rules for this game are simple, it is your typical rock paper scissors game but with an addition of two extra choices.
 Below are the rules: